Today's Articles

 The British Slave Trade Act is Passed

-*On this date, in 1807, The Slave Trade Act was passed. officially An Act for the Abolition of the Slave Trade was a bill of the Parliament of the United Kingdom prohibiting the slave trade in the British Empire.
+*On this date, in 1807, the Slave Trade Act was passed.
+Officially, the Act for the Abolition of the Slave Trade was a bill of the Parliament of the United Kingdom prohibiting the slave trade in the British Empire.

-Slavery on English soil was unsupported in English law, and that position was confirmed in the Somerset's case in 1772.
+Slavery on English soil was unsupported in English law, which was confirmed in Somerset's case in 1772.
 Still, it remained legal in most of the British Empire until the Slavery Abolition Act in 1833

 New Poem Each Day